-Army Reserve soldiers (Reservists) get involved in everything that the Regular Army does - from combat to peacekeeping and humanitarian work.
-They are given the opportunity to learn trade skills, and can take advantage of the opportunities that Regular soldiers have too - like adventurous training.
-They are paid for the time they spend.
+The Army Reserve is the British Army's reserve force - and used to be known as the Territorial Army or TA.
+When you join the Army Reserve, you'll get involved in everything that the Regular Army does - from combat to peacekeeping and humanitarian work.
+You'll be given the opportunity to learn trade skills, and can take advantage of the opportunities that Regular soldiers have too - like adventurous training.
+You'll be paid for the time you serve.

 The difference is that Reservists are not full-time soldiers.
 Many Reservists have a day job.

 MEET THE TROOPS

 - Michael, Student and member of the Royal Signals